 6. Make sure you don’t let papers turn into piles.
 Go through all your newspapers, magazines, menus, flyers, and mail and get rid of those you don’t need.

 7. Tidy up your workspace after you’ve finished working.
-In this way, you’ll feel more satisfied because you’ll know you’ve finished with your work, and I believe you’ll agree with me that it feels really good when you return to a clean space.
+In this way, you’ll feel more satisfied because you’ll know you’ve finished with your work, and I believe you’ll agree that it feels really good when you return to a clean space.

 8. Last but not least, don’t forget to make it fun.
 As you’re decluttering your home, put on your favorite songs.
-This way, not only will you enjoy the music, but the time will pass more quickly and you’ll more likely work faster.
+This way, not only will you enjoy the music, but the time will pass more quickly, and you’ll more likely work faster.